jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

       - /dev/vchiq:/dev/qchiq
 ```

-## Debian Docker Nvidia:
+## Debian Docker Nvidia

-In order to achieve Hardware acceleration using docker, some steps are needed:
+In order to achieve hardware acceleration using docker, several steps are required.

 Prerequisites: